wso2/docs-ei/en/micro-integrator/docs/references/connectors/file-connector/file-connector-config.md

             <b>Note</b> the following about 'Active/Passive' mode:
             <ol>
                 <li>
                     <b>Active Mode</b>: The client starts listening on a random port for incoming data connections from the server (the client sends the FTP command PORT to inform the server on which port it is listening).
-Nowadays, it is typical that the client is behind a firewall (e.g. built-in Windows firewall) or NAT router (e.g. ADSL modem), unable to accept incoming TCP connections.
-                    For this reason the passive mode was introduced and is mostly used nowadays.
+Nowadays, the client is typically behind a firewall (e.g. built-in Windows firewall) or NAT router (e.g. ADSL modem), unable to accept incoming TCP connections.
+The passive mode was introduced and is heavily used for this reason.
                 </li>
                 <li>
                     <b>Passive Mode</b>: In the passive mode, the client uses the control connection to send a PASV command to the server and then receives a server IP address and server port number from the server, which the client then uses to open a data connection to the server IP address and server port number received.